 If it wasn’t for the frequent antique mall excursions my parents took me on as a child, I might be a totally different person.
 Even our family vacations were planned around where we could find good shops.
 Needless to say, I’ve held on to it my whole life.

 Half of my work reflects the world of the vintage and forgotten.
 Growing up near Detroit, there was no shortage of this.
 Once I entered my 20’s, the area provided me with the perfect balance of the Great Outdoors and city life.
 Mostly I found myself intrigued by the beautiful and colorful architecture of a city in neglect, and wanted to document it before it all disappeared.
 Sometimes I found myself too busy going through all of the materials that people had left behind and forgot that I was there with the purpose of taking photographs.
 I’ve taken a lot of slack from people because I chose to do this.
 This isn’t exploitation.
 It’s appreciation of something that is almost extinct.
 I don’t deny missing my days of exploring old buildings and the rush of adrenaline that came with it.

-Now that I live on Long Island and have been busy traveling a bit more, there isn’t so much decay, except for the rural variety.
+Since I’ve recently moved to Long Island, New York, and have been traveling a bit more, there isn’t so much decay, except for the rural variety.
 I have been focusing more on my nature and rural portfolios, and the subjects are endless.
 I look forward to spending my days capturing and sharing the beauty of my charming and unique new home.

 My work has been featured in Elle Girl Korea (September 2011), Brava Magazine (June 2014), and by Madison Magazine online.
 It has also been published on multiple book covers in the United States and Germany.

 I live in Sound Beach, New York with my partner and our two awesome cats.